Silica Dust Safety for Concrete Cutting Pros

 The Bottom Line on Silica Dust Safety

 For more on safety in concrete cutting, see our Concrete Saw Safety Checklist.
 For saw and blade selection, see the Concrete Saw Buying Guide and Diamond Blade Buying Guide.
+Floor grinding produces exceptionally high dust loads — see How to Grind a Concrete Floor for the full extraction setup.

-Safety Equipment on Amazon
+Safety Equipment

 Frequently Asked Questions